Albacore/albacore/README.md

     source 'https://rubygems.org'
     gem 'albacore', '2.0.0'

+When setting up your build you need to ensure it is reproducible.
+Bundler allows you to lock down the few gems that Albacore depend on to their specific versions, ensuring that your peers can re-run the same build script you just built and that it works well on your continous integration server.

 Now you can bundle the dependencies, effectively freezing all gem dependencies that your build depends on.